-This article will teach you everything you need to know about hand saws, including what they are used for, the available types, and how to use them.
+This article will teach you everything you need to know about what is a hand saw, including what they are used for, the available types, and how to use them.

 Hand Saw: The Basics